-Causal chain analysis [Rogers, 2000], often also called root cause analysis [Rooney & Van den Heuvel, 2004], is closely related to systems thinking [Arnold & Wade, 2015], life cycle assessment [67] [Guinee, et al., 2011] and the Driver-Pressure-State-Impact-Response (DPSIR) approach [Kristensen, 2004].
+Causal chain analysis [Rogers, 2000], often also called root cause analysis [Rooney & Van den Heuvel, 2004], is closely related to systems thinking^[141] [Arnold & Wade, 2015], life cycle assessment^[78] [Guinee, et al., 2011] and the Driver-Pressure-State-Impact-Response (DPSIR)^[41] approach [Kristensen, 2004].
 At its most basic, a causal chain is an ordered sequence of events linking the causes of a problem with its effects.
 Each link in the causal chain is created by repeatedly answering the question: "Why?"

-FIGURE 9 5 shows a simple theoretical causal chain example for phosphorus-loading of receiving water resources.
-It is interesting to note that the causes of water quality issues, as well as their ultimate effects, almost always reside within the socio-economic domain, implying that poorly planned and un-managed human development and progress, often, also are the enemy of prosperous and healthy societies.
+FIGURE 97 shows a simple theoretical causal chain example for phosphorus loading of receiving water resources.
+Note how the causes of water quality issues, as well as their ultimate effects, almost always reside within the socio-economic domain, implying that poorly planned and un-managed human development and progress are often the enemy of prosperous and healthy societies.

+FIGURE 9: Example of a possible causal chain for phosphorus loading.

+6 "Batho Pele" is Sotho-Tswana for "People First".
+The Batho Pele White Paper is national government's White Paper for Transforming Public Service Delivery [DPSA, 1997].

-More complex causal chains are usually depicted in tree-format with a particular "cause" that can branch-off into one or more "effects".
+7 More complex causal chains are usually depicted in tree-format with a particular "cause" that can branch-off into one or more "effects".
 The numbering of the cause-and-effect elements in FIGURE 9 reflects this relationship.
-"Cause" 9 branches-off into "Effects" 10.1 up
+"Cause" 9 branches-off into "Effects" 10.1 up to 10.3.
+"Effects" 11 can follow on from any of the "Causes" 10.1 through to 10.3.
+The "effect" following a preceding "cause", constitutes the "cause" of the next "effect", forming a causal chain.

 The Driver-Pressure-State-Impact-Response (DPSIR) framework constitutes a structured approach to describe environmental problems, by defining relationships between anthropogenic activities and the environment [Smeets & Weterings, 1999, p.
 7].
-According to the DPSIR framework, there is a chain of causal links, starting with "driving forces", leading to "pressures", that alter the "state" of bio-physico-chemical conditions, causing "impacts" on the environment and eventually necessitating appropriate policy, strategy and/or political "responses" [Kristensen, 2004].
+According to the DPSIR framework, there is a chain of causal links, starting with "driving forces", leading to "pressures", that alter the "state" of bio-physico-chemical^[16] conditions, causing "impacts" on the environment and eventually necessitating appropriate policy, strategy and/or political "responses" [Kristensen, 2004].